 Step 2B – sql_queries.py

-This file contains queries that can be used to perform the required operations to extract data from the Source Databases and load it into the Target Database in the process to set up ETL using Python.
+This file contains queries that can be used to perform the required operations to extract data from the Source Databases and load it into the Target Database in the process to set up ETL data pipeline using Python.

 The format for this file is as follows: